Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Introduction

-Analytical calculations~\cite{Buzdin2008} suggested that $ |\varphi_0| $ scales, in the simplest case, linearly with the product of the SOC and Zeeman-coupling strengths, and inversely with the square of the velocity components of the incident electrons~(holes) that is parallel to the current direction.
-Since the latter are different for different transverse channels of two-dimensional junctions, the CPRs of the individual channels acquire distinct $ \varphi_0 $-shifts.
-In multi-channel Josephson junctions, the total CPR emerges as the sum of all these channels' CPRs and gets therefore strongly distorted.
+Analytical calculations~\cite{Buzdin2008} suggested that $ |\varphi_0| $ scales, in the simplest case, linearly with the product of the SOC and Zeeman-coupling strengths, and inversely with the square of the velocity components of the incident electrons~(holes) that are parallel to the current direction.
+Since these velocity components are different for different transverse channels of two-dimensional junctions, the CPRs of the individual channels acquire distinct $ \varphi_0 $-shifts.
+In multi-channel Josephson junctions, the total CPR emerges as the sum of all these channels' CPRs and therefore gets strongly distorted.
 Its asymmetry and anharmonicity with respect to the superconducting phase difference~$\varphi$ finally results in different magnitudes of the positive and negative critical currents as a clear fingerprint of the (DC) Josephson SDE, on which we will focus in this work.

-As a brief comment, apart from the $\varphi_0$-shifts and polarity-dependent critical currents that can be probed by DC measurements, also the inflection point of the total CPR will be shifted, which can be probed in an AC regime and leads to the magnetochiral anisotropy of the Josephson inductance, usually referred to as AC SDE~\cite{Baumgartner2021,Baumgartner2022a,Baumgartner2022,Costa2023}.
+As a brief comment, apart from the $\varphi_0$-shifts and polarity-dependent critical currents that can be probed by DC measurements, also the inflection point of the total CPR will be shifted, which can be probed in an AC regime and leads to the magnetochiral anisotropy of the Josephson inductance, usually referred to as AC SDE~\cite{Baumgartner2021,Baumgartner2022a,Baumgartner2022,Costa2023,*Costa2023NatNano}.
 However, both the AC and DC SDEs can be undoubtedly explained in terms of a single theory that gives access to the full CPR of the junction.